syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Hiding column name from "clear filter" option

-The column name which is shown along with the clear filter option in the filter popup menu can be hidden by setting the `FilterPopupMenuOptions.showColumnName` property to `false` in the `GridColumn.filterPopupMenuOptions`.
+The name of the column which is showing along with the `Clear Filter From {Column Name}` menu option in the filter popup menu can be hidden by setting the [FilterPopupMenuOptions.showColumnName](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/FilterPopupMenuOptions/showColumnName.html) property to false in the `GridColumn.filterPopupMenuOptions`.

 {% tabs %}
 {% highlight Dart %}